 Ron Below: As Midwest Regional Promotional Manager for about a decade for various labels, I never had the pleasure of crossing paths with you until my strange side journey at WNAP.
 So, as a “once was” record guy, what does it take to get into your exclusive circle of record guys :-)?
 I only crossed Charlie Minor’s path a couple of times at industry events, but he was very well known to just about anybody, connected to or in the record biz… magnetic charisma, more than gracious host, beautiful women around at his beckon call, quick to pick up the tab and all the perks that record/showbiz (radio) enjoyed.
 If the perfect Record Man Robot came out of a machine it would be a clone of Charlie.

-Geo: Mr. Below, I’ve only known four record guys during my whole career, Al Mair and Doug Chappelle in Canada, and Jerry Brenner and Charlie Minor in America.
-The only reason I know any of them is because they figured out how to find me.
+Geo: Mr. Below, I’ve only known four record guys during my whole radio career, Al Mair and Doug Chappelle in Canada, and Jerry Brenner and Charlie Minor in America.
+The reason I know them is, they figured out how to find me.
 (Good Time Charlie)

 Pat O’Day: Thanks so much George for another great year of fun, enjoyable, knowledgeable, reading.
 As I write this, I can still see you sitting in my Seattle living room where I was trying to hire you as a consultant and you said, “Pat, why would you want to hire me, you already know more than I do.”
 What a humble statement and it’s typical of you.